 The Mercava – This website allows for interaction with the books of the Talmud, displayed in its original format.

-Lev Ladaat – This educational site is a combined effort of the religious public school system and Herzog College in Israel.
+Lev Ladaat – This Hebrew educational site is a combined effort of the religious public school system and Herzog College in Israel.
 It is geared towards meaningful education and has links to lesson plans and ideas for a variety of Jewish subjects and texts.

-AlHatorah Mishna – This website allows users to choose from a wide variety of texts and commentaries and to color code the text of the Mishna.
+AlHatorah Mishna – This Hebrew website allows users to choose from a wide variety of texts and commentaries and to color code the text of the Mishna.

-AlHatorah Gemara – This website allows users to choose from a wide variety of texts and commentaries and to color code the text of the Gemara.
+AlHatorah Gemara – This Hebrew website allows users to choose from a wide variety of texts and commentaries and to color code the text of the Gemara.

 Dicta – This website has many analytical tools for Hebrew texts, including a tool to search the Talmud by word, a citation tool for Talmudic texts, and more.

-Have anything to add to the list?
+Do you have anything to add to the list?
 Contact us at content@lookstein.org.